smoofra/hamstackhat/README.md

 It is compatible with raspberries with the 40 pin header, such as the B+.

-The hamstack cpu board has a db25 gpio connector with has 8 digital out pins and 8 digital in pins.
+The hamstack cpu board has a db25 gpio connector with 8 digital out pins and 8 digital in pins.
 These are connected to the 16 general purpose gpio pins on the pi.
 The UART, SPI, and I2C pins are left unused.
 The hamstack's analog inputs are unused.

 The pin assignments are: